Quantum Theory and Local Hidden Variable Theory: General Features and Tests for EPR Steering: Mean Values and Variances - General Features

 where in HVT we have

-since the two fundamental probabilities $P(\omega _{1}|\Omega _{1},c,\lambda )$ and $P(\omega _{2}|\Omega _{2},c,\lambda )$ alway exist in a LHV, \emph{ even if} in quantum theory the corresponding operators $\widehat{\Omega } _{1} $ and $\widehat{\Omega }_{2}$ do \emph{not} commute.
+since the fundamental probability $P(\omega _{1},\omega _{2}|\Omega _{1},\Omega _{2},c,\lambda )$ always exists in a LHV, \emph{even if} in quantum theory the corresponding operators $\widehat{\Omega}_{1}$ and $\widehat{\Omega}_{2}$ do \emph{not} commute.
 This is an important feature to recognise about LHV.
-The result (\ref {Eq.MeanComplexCombHVTDefn}) may be compared to the quantum result (\ref {Eq.MeanNonHermOpr}).
-Thus, we see that many results in LHV are analogous to the results in quantum theory.
+The result (\ref{Eq.MeanComplexCombHVTDefn}) may be compared to the quantum result (\ref{Eq.MeanNonHermOpr}).
+Thus, we see that many results in HVT are analogous to the results in quantum theory.